jdidion/feedme/README.txt

     rss.entry.content           # => <div>This is a bunch of text</div><p></p></html>
     rss.entry.content_clean     # => <div>This is a bunch of text</div>

 You can create your own transformation function.
-The following is an example of a bang mod that takes an argument.
-Note that bang mod names may only contain alphanumeric characters.
+The following is an example of a transformation function that takes an argument.
+Note that transformation function names may only contain alphanumeric characters.
 Argument values are specified at the end separated by underscores.

     builder.transformation_fns[:wrap] => proc {|str, col|
         str.gsub(/(.{1,#{col}})( +|$\n?)|(.{1,#{col}})/, "\\1\\3\n").strip